Iceland might be the most beautiful country I’ve visited so far and one of the few that has truly amazed me from start to finish.

 11. Landmannalaugar

-This is one of my favorite places to go in Iceland!
+This is, without a doubt, one of my favorite places to visit in Iceland!

-Landmannalaugar is an area full of geothermal nature baths in the Highlands of Iceland.
-It is also famous for its notable surroundings full of spectacular rock formations, lava fields, and multicolored rhyolite mountains.
+Landmannalaugar is an area full of geothermal baths in the Highlands of Iceland.
+It is also famous for its spectacular rock formations, lava fields, and multicolored rhyolite mountains.

-Thanks to the area’s renowned beauty, from here you can start the most popular hiking trail in all Iceland – the Laugavegur trail.
+From here, you can start the most popular hiking trail in all of Iceland – the Laugavegur trail.

-It takes four days to hike and ends at the Thorsmork valley on the south.
+It takes four days to hike and ends at the Thorsmork Valley in the south.
 Naturally, it is full of stunning wilderness only hikers can witness.

 If you don’t have a car, you can take advantage of this 5-hour hiking tour in Landmannalaugar with optional transportation from Reykjavik (during the summer months).